udacity/ud615/labs/creating-and-managing-deployments.md

 # Creating and Managing Deployments

 Deployments abstract away the low level details of managing Pods.
-Pods once created on node are tied to the lifetime of that node.
+Pods are tied to the lifetime of that node.
 When the node goes away so does the Pod.
 ReplicaSets can be used to ensure one or more replicas of a Pods are always running, even when nodes fail.

 Deployments sit on top of ReplicaSets and add the ability to define how updates to Pods should be rolled out.